emacs-eaf/emacs-application-framework/README.md

 #### 3. Load EAF Core

-From here on, you can either add the full path to the EAF installation directory to your Emacs ```load-path```, then add the following to `init.el`:
+From here on, you can add the full path to the EAF installation directory to your Emacs ```load-path```, then add the following to `init.el`:

 ```Elisp
 (add-to-list 'load-path "~/.emacs.d/site-lisp/emacs-application-framework/")